 Hard skills are the technical skills that are required to perform tasks related to your job role.
 For instance, a graphic designer obviously needs to have technical skills such as designing with Photoshop.
 And a website developer, the skills related to developing a website such as HTML.
 These hard skills or technical skills are acquired through practice, training, and designed practical courses.
 These are usually best spoken by your training certificates, and your achievements related to the field you are in.

 2.2.
-Examples of Hard Skills
+Curriculum Vitae Hard Skills Examples

 Hard skills Examples for Software Engineering